 Sadhu Jain gestured for me to follow him through it.
 The Sadhu walked quickly.
 For several minutes I floated behind him, over a hilly savanna, taking in my surroundings, thinking my private thoughts.

 After a difficult to measure period of time the grasses gave way to a copse of sky-scraping trees.
 Eventually the Sadhu stopped to rest beside a pool that had formed at the bottom of a mountain waterfall.
 He sat down on a pad of downy, dark green grass.
-The pool was edged on both the land and water sides with white and yellow flowers.
+The pool was edged with white and yellow flowers.

 The mist refracted light into a riot of muted colors.